Opinion: Would you show this ‘pornographic’ statue to your kids?

 But only when it suits them.

-Is it a coincidence that Bishop is a “lobbyist, who has embraced Governor Ron DeSantis’ educational agenda with enthusiasm“?
+Is it a coincidence that Bishop is a “lobbyist, who has embraced governor Ron DeSantis’ educational agenda with enthusiasm” ?

-According to Bishop, Tallahassee Classical would be on the “cutting edge” of following DeSantis’ rules.
+According to Bishop, Tallahassee Classical would be on the “cutting edge” of following DeSantis’s rules.
 “We agree with everything the governor is doing in the educational arena,” Bishop said.
 “The whole woke indoctrination going on about pronouns and drag queens isn’t appropriate in school.”

 Okay, so let me get this straight: no pronouns, no drag queens, no classical artwork.
 Got it.
 Makes total sense.

-From what Bishop’s saying, it sounds to me as if he wants to turn Tallahassee Classical into the poster school for Florida’s Individual Freedom Act (aka the “Stop WOKE Act”: Stop the Wrongs to Our Kids and Employees Act), which took effect in July of last year and bans schools and businesses from teaching anything that could make anyone “feel guilt, anguish or any psychological distress because of their race, gender, sex or national origins.”
+From what Bishop’s saying, it sounds to me as if he wants to turn Tallahassee Classical into the poster school for Florida’s Individual Freedom Act (aka the “Stop WOKE Act”: Stop the Wrongs to Our Kids and Employees Act), which took effect in July of last year and bans schools and businesses from teaching anything that could make anyone “feel guilt, anguish or any psychological distress because of their race, gender, sex or national origins”.

 Gosh, that must mean all arts and humanities are off the books, then.

 Apparently, the act is ostensibly there to prevent discrimination in public schools and the workplace.
-It looks more like a sleight of hand that allows the state to ban anything that doesn’t fit DeSantis’ agenda.
+It looks more like a sleight of hand that allows the state to ban anything that doesn’t fit DeSantis’s agenda.

 Similarly, the Florida Parental Rights in Education Act (aka the Don’t Say Gay Bill) took effect at the same time as Stop WOKE to give parents more control over what kids are taught in school.